tougshire/tougshire_vistas/README.md

 Until further notice this project is in initial development and updates might break older versions

-This is not complete and it requires a lot from the view that contains it.
-Documentation pending

 ## Usage

 In the list.html, you can include a sort/filter form with the following tag: